sagebei/cdl/README.md

 4. Karpov, Alexander, Klas Markström, Søren Riis, and Bei Zhou.
 "Local Diversity of Condorcet Domains." arXiv preprint arXiv:2401.11912 (2024).
 5. Markström, Klas, Søren Riis, and Bei Zhou.
 "Arrow's single peaked domains, richness, and domains for plurality and the Borda count." arXiv preprint arXiv:2401.12547 (2024).
 ## Our Team
-CDL is developed and maintained by Bei Zhou and Soren Riis in the theory group at Queen Mary University of London, and Klas Markstrom from University of Umeå.
+CDL is developed and maintained by Dr Bei Zhou and Dr Soren Riis in the theory group at Queen Mary University of London, and Professor Klas Markstrom from University of Umeå.